 Organic pads are softer than other compounds on this list and probably won’t last as long as other materials.

 On the bright side, these pads are cheap and easy on the rotors.
 If you manage to wear a set quickly, getting another won’t be heavy on your pocket.

 Since the material is soft, you’ll probably spot some extra residue on your wheels.
 This isn’t a deal-breaker but it’s something that you should keep in mind.

 If you’re coming from higher-performance cars, you might notice that the pedal feels a bit spongy.
 This is because organic pads tend to compress due to the nature of the material.
 You may have to push the brake pedal harder to make them work as hard as a car with semi-metallic pads.

 NAO brake pads are usually the factory choice for a lot of car manufacturers.
 This means when you replace your aging brake pads with a set of these, you won’t find a big difference.

-Another thing is that since NAO brake pads are silent (especially in comparison to the metallic brake pads), using these on a laidback daily driver makes complete sense.
+Organic brake pads are silent (especially in comparison to the metallic brake pads), so these are best suited to a laidback daily driver.
 They provide adequate stopping power in most everyday driving scenarios.

-On the downside, NAOs aren’t great in extreme temperatures, which renders them ineffective both in harsh winters and when the driving conditions are more demanding — like on a track day.
+On the downside, these pads aren’t great in extreme temperatures, which renders them ineffective both in harsh winters and when the driving conditions are more demanding — like on a track day.